Skip to content

 Style

-, Charley Harper captures the essence of his subjects with the fewest possible visual elements.
+In a style he called minimal realism, Charley Harper captures the essence of his subjects with the fewest possible visual elements.
 When asked to describe his unique visual style, Charley responded:

 When I look at a wildlife or nature subject, I don't see the feathers in the wings, I just count the wings.
 I see exciting shapes, color combinations, patterns, textures, fascinating behavior and endless possibilities for making interesting pictures.
 I regard the picture as an ecosystem in which all the elements are interrelated, interdependent, perfectly balanced, without trimming or unutilized parts; and herein lies the lure of the painting; in a world of chaos, the picture is one small rectangle in which the artist can create an ordered universe.